 Search engine optimisation, commonly known as SEO, is the art of getting your website found on Google and other search engines.

 I get many, many questions about how my clients can get SEO on their site, how they can use SEO to bring more visitors in and such.
-So, it seems like a good idea to put the answers out there for you guys.
+So, it seems like a good idea to put the answers out there for you.

 Let’s start with something that everyone is more-or-less sure of.
 It’s important to keep your goal of getting found by the right people in mind whether you’re talking to an expert or planning to do something yourself.
 That’s because there is a lot of jargon, numbers and tech-talk associated with SEO that can distract you from your goal.
 As usual, I’ll be avoiding such distractions as I take you for a straightforward tour of the ins and outs of SEO.

-Basically, getting your site found on Google can be broken down into three parts:
+Basically, getting your site found on Google can be broken down into four parts:

 Google Search Console